Garrettjson/flip-disc/README.md

 How It Works
 - Orchestrator is the timing authority.
-It sends WebSocket ticks to the active worker at target FPS and pushes live config.
+It sends postMessage ticks to the active worker at target FPS and pushes live config.
 - Workers render on ticks and POST RBM frames to the orchestrator ingest endpoint.
 - Orchestrator forwards each frame to the server, patching frame duration to match pacing.
 - Server buffers and writes frames over RS‑485, mapping the canvas to physical panels; a PNG preview is exposed for development.